 - Ryan Moran (crew) – 0966 973 1082

-After spending six days in Balabac, I felt bad for mainland Balabac after realizing that most of the blog posts I’ve read discouraging anyone to stay there has no truth to it.
+After spending six days in Balabac, I felt terrible for mainland Balabac after realizing that most of the blog posts I’ve read discouraging anyone from staying there has no truth to it.

 - Crocodiles.
-Yes, Balabac is home to saltwater crocodiles BUT they don’t just snatch you like how movies portray it.
-In fact, crocodiles are respected by the locals and even consider them as the first inhabitants of Balabac.
+Yes, Balabac is home to saltwater crocodiles, BUT they don’t just snatch you like how movies portray it.
+Crocodiles are respected by the locals and even consider them as the first inhabitants of Balabac.
 They don’t go anywhere near the residential area unless they need to feed.
 And when they do, the locals know what to do to prevent any tragic encounters with these animals.
-Also, the crocs do not roam in the mainland like how some of us may imagine it.
-The houses in the mainland are either built on stilts or are on the higher part of the island where it’s impossible for crocodiles to reach.
+Also, the crocs do not roam in the mainland, like how some of us may imagine it.
+The houses in this area are either built on stilts or are on the higher part of the island, where crocodiles can’t reach.

 - Malaria.
 There is no outbreak in Balabac or reported cases when we stayed there.
 I don’t even remember getting bitten by mosquitoes one night when I forgot to put on insect repellant.
 We went out every night to have our dinner in our host’s nipa hut, which is surrounded by plants and trees.

 - Terrorists.
-The mainland is relatively small where everyone knows everyone.
-Just like everywhere else, the presence of terrorists cannot be predicted but the locals of Balabac are alert.
+The mainland is relatively small, where everyone knows everyone.
+Just like everywhere else, no one can predict the presence of terrorists, but the locals of Balabac are alert.
 Our crew even said that even from afar, they’d know if someone or even a boat coming is foreign in Balabac.

-- Practice of witchcraft.
+- The practice of witchcraft.
 The locals, though familiar with the stories, dismissed that kulam is practiced in Balabac.
-They say, for your own peace of mind, just do whatever you think is necessary not to fall victim into any of this kind of curse or hex.
+They say, for your peace of mind, just do whatever you think is necessary not to fall victim into any of this kind of curse or hex.

 Other Things You Need to Know About Balabac

 - There are neither banks nor ATMs in the mainland.
 Cash flows there via pawnshops such as Palawan Pawnshop and M Lhuillier.
-Bring an adequate amount of cash before going there.
+Bring an adequate amount of money before going there.

-- During the off-peak season, expect to get really wet on your boat ride from mainland Balabac to either Buliluyan Port or Rio Tuba.
-Pack dry clothes that you can easily get once you reach the port.
-There is no proper wash area in Buliluyan Port or Rio Tuba so expect basic washup using water from a well.
+- During the off-peak season, expect to get wet on your boat ride from mainland Balabac to either Buliluyan Port or Rio Tuba.
+Pack dry clothes that you can quickly get once you reach the port.
+There is no proper wash area in Buliluyan Port or Rio Tuba, so expect basic washup using water from a well.
 Bawal maarte.

-- Though in some parts the signal is wonky, there is LTE for both Globe and Smart in the mainland and some of the islands.
+- There is LTE for both Globe and Smart in the mainland and some islands.
+Though in some parts, the signal is wonky.

-- Some islands are infested with mosquitoes and sand mites or niknik.
-Niknik bites can be nasty so make sure to bring insect repellant.
+- Mosquitoes and sand mites or niknik infest some islands.
+Niknik bites can be nasty, so make sure to bring insect repellant.